-- b.
-The comparisons of BCWP with BCWS relates work completed to work scheduled during a given period of time.
-Their difference represents a schedule variance.
-While the schedule variance provides a valuable indication of schedule status in terms of dollars worth of work accomplished, it may not in all cases clearly indicate whether or not scheduled milestones are being met since some work may have been performed out of sequence or ahead of schedule.
-A formal time-based scheduling system must therefore provide the means of determining the status of specific activities and milestones. - c.
-Comparisons of BAC with EAC represent a forecast of budget overrun or underrun (at completion variance).
-Analysis of this variance should identify the possible causes such as redesign, change in scope, unrealistic EAC or BAC, lack of proper controls, or a combination of these or other reasons. - d.
-Comparisons of BCWP with BCWS and with ACWP, and of EAC with BAC, are required at the cost account level.
-Since cost accounts are the responsibility of a specific individual within a single functional organization, managerial authority and responsibility for corrective action should exist at this point making the cost account a key management control point in the contractor's system.
+The comparison of BCWP with BCWS (schedule variance) relates work completed to work scheduled during a given period of time.
+The schedule variance provides a valuable indication of schedule status in terms of dollars worth of work accomplished.
+However, it may not in all cases clearly indicate whether or not scheduled milestones are being met since some work may have been performed out of sequence or ahead of schedule.
+A formal time based scheduling system must therefore provide the means of determining the status of specific activities and milestones.

+Comparison of BAC with EAC represents a forecast of budget overrun or underrun.
+Analysis of this variance should identify the possible causes which may include redesign, change in scope, unrealistic EAC or BAC, lack of proper controls, or a combination of these or other reasons.

+Comparison of BCWP with BCWS and with ACWP, and of EAC with BAC, is required at the cost account level.
+Since cost accounts are the responsibility of a specific individual within a single functional organization, managerial authority and responsibility for corrective action should exist at this point, thus making the cost account a key management control point in the contractor's system.
 It is important that the performance measurement baseline be maintained at this level and that higher level management information consist of direct summaries of cost account data.
 Comparisons of planned versus actual performance are of little value if the measurement base is subject to uncontrolled change or if cost account managers lack the responsibility and authority for corrective actions.

-- e.
-When a subcontractor is required to comply with the Criteria and provides a Cost Performance Report and Project Status Report, subcontractor data are readily available to the prime contractor for performance measurement purposes.
-If a critical subcontractor is not required to comply with the Criteria, the prime contractor should establish procedures which tie the subcontractor's planned and actual accomplishment (BCWS and BCWP) to valid indicators, such as the proposed payment schedule or completion of identified work segments. - f.
-It is unnecessary and would prove unproductive to analyse every cost and schedule variance.
-Therefore, the contractor should establish internal cost and schedule variance thresholds and analyze only those variances which are significant, i.e., those which exceed the thresholds.
+When a subcontractor is required to comply with the CSCSC and to provide a cost performance report and status report, subcontractor data are readily available to the prime contractor for performance measurement purposes.
+If a critical subcontractor is not required to comply with the CSCSC, the prime contractor should establish procedures which tie the subcontractor's planned and actual accomplishment (BCWS and BCWP) to valid indicators, such as the proposed payment schedule or completion of identified work segments.

+It is unnecessary and would prove unproductive to analyze every cost and schedule variance.
+Therefore, the contractor should establish internal cost and schedule variance thresholds and analyze only those variances which are significant, that is, those which exceed the thresholds.
 These internal thresholds may vary with respect to the level of the CWBS element, the level of the organizational element, the risk involved, the amount of work remaining, and the thresholds negotiated for reporting to DOE.
-It is essential that these internal variance thresholds be reviewed periodically in order to assure that all significant variances are analyzed for reporting to DOE, while avoiding an excessive number of internal variance analyses.
+It is essential that these internal variance thresholds be reviewed periodically in order to ensure that all significant variances are analyzed for reporting to DOE, while avoiding an excessive number of internal variance analyses.

 7. Summarization.
 BCWS, BCWP, ACWP, BAC, EAC and associated variances should be summarized directly from the cost account level up through both the CWBS and organizational structures in order to provide both contract status and organizational performance at all levels of management (see Figure 8).
 Because favorable variances in some areas are offset by unfavorable variances in other areas, higher level managers will normally see only the most significant variances at their level.
-On the other hand, the accumulation of many small variances, not attributable to any single major difficulty, add up to a significant overall schedule or cost problem and will be evident.
+On the other hand, the accumulation of many small unfavorable variances, not attributable to any single major difficulty, but that add up to a significant overall schedule or cost problem will be evident.
 The same is true of the information to be reported to DOE.